Dmytro Kuleba: Political views

-Dmytro Kuleba is a consistent supporter of Ukraine joining the EU and NATO.
-He is also in favor of providing Ukraine with an Action Program on NATO membership.
-In his opinion, Ukraine will join the North Atlantic Alliance earlier than the European Union.
+Dmytro Kuleba is a consistent supporter of Ukraine joining the European Union and NATO.
+He is in favor of providing Ukraine with an Action Program on NATO membership.
+In his opinion, Ukraine will join NATO before the EU.

 Kuleba has repeatedly noted that Ukrainian identity is Central European, and he considers the deepening of relations and integration with neighboring countries in Central Europe to be one of the priorities of foreign policy.

 Kuleba was a guest on the American talk show The Late Show with Stephen Colbert on 22 September 2022.
 He explained the position of the Ukrainian people: "We know how to win.
-And we will".
+And we will."